obestwalter/mau-mau/README.md

 ### Implementation

-We will model the game flow using [custom Python classes](https://docs.python.org/3/tutorial/classes.html#classes) and see where we get.
+The modelling problem we have here is a good fit to create your own data structures (which classes are), so we will model the game flow using [custom Python classes](https://docs.python.org/3/tutorial/classes.html#classes) and see where we get.

 #### The basic rules of Mau Mau